rishabhpurohit/motiontracking-happiness/README.md

 # motiontracking-happiness

-This repo has jupyter notebooks for some types of tracking used in Computer Vision.
+This repo has jupyter notebooks for various types of object tracking used in Computer Vision.